 |September - 10.5%||(filed in Chancery Court after 3/31)|

 6. Where can I pay my bill in person?

 The trustee’s office is on the second floor of the Tipton County Courthouse, Room 203.
 Our office hours are 8:00 a.m. – 5:00 p.m.
 Monday through Friday.
 You may also pay at Munford City Hall on scheduled days.
 Click here for the dates and hours.
-A self-service kiosk is available for the first time in Tipton County.
-The kiosk is located at Atoka City Hall and is accessible 24/7.
-You may pay your County taxes, renew vehicle registrations (receive decal and registration on site), and pay County court fines at your convenience.
+A self-service kiosk is available at Atoka City Hall and is accessible 24/7.
+You may pay County taxes, renew vehicle registrations (receive decal and registration on site), and pay County Court fines as your convenience.

 8. Where can I find a definition for some of the terms on my tax bill?